Let’s face it, being single gets a lot of bad press.

 This is often because people don’t like themselves very much.

 Admittedly sometimes we can spend too much time alone.

 I love spending time by myself because I enjoy my own company but even I know that sometimes too much time alone can cause me to go a bit stir-crazy.

 When I was working from home by myself (which I absolutely loved!) there were times when I noticed I wasn’t getting enough social interaction.
 The first giveaway, I would start to feel down for no reason.

 The good part was that it was easy to fix.
 Spending time out of the house with friends lifted my mood immediately.

 Regardless of whether you are single or married enjoying time by yourself is good for your health and well-being.

 Related post – 10 Ways to Be Your Own Best Friend

 Think being single means no love in your life?
 Well, that’s just rubbish!

-Whether you are single, married, engaged, divorced, have six kids or no kids you always a form of love in your life.
+Whether you are single, married, engaged, divorced, or have six kids or no kids you always have a form of love in your life.
 Always.